 - Not Very Durable – glass or filament can break easily

 - Very Durable – LEDs can handle jarring and bumping

 Which Will You Choose?

-In the past incandescent lights have been the number one choice when people choose to have their Christmas lights installed.
+Incandescent lights have been the number one choice when people have their Christmas lights installed.
 Technological advancements, however, have allowed LED lights to increase the options available to consumers.
 Both the diversification and development of bulb size and color have allowed LED lights to surpass incandescent.
 LED lights use a fraction of the power needed to light incandescent bulbs.
 They are also far more durable and have a greater lifespan.
-With LED bulbs, there really aren’t any draw backs.
+With LED bulbs, there aren’t any drawbacks.
 So why wait?
-Try LED lights next time you get christmas lights installed, or your next family get together, party or holiday display and see for yourself!
+Try LED lights next time you get Christmas lights installed or your next family get-together, party, or holiday display, and see for yourself!